-A top-up payment will need to be arranged for the person to be able to move, or continue to stay, in their preferred accommodation.
+A top-up payment will need to be arranged for the person to be able to move to, or continue to stay in, their preferred accommodation.
 This regular payment will cover the difference between the maximum rate stated in the personal budget, and the actual cost of the preferred accommodation.

 A top-up may be paid by the person receiving the care and support, or by a third party.
-This will depend on the circumstances and is explained in the chapters below: 11.2 First party top-ups and 11.3 Third party top-ups.
+This will depend on the circumstances and is explained in the sections below: 11.2 First party top-up payments and 11.3 Third party top-up payments.